dillanjwilding/acme-widget-co/README.md

 The proof of concept implementation didn't require these components but they are usually part of products and services:

- - Add the mechanism to have `ProductService` be able to contain a subset of available `Product` rather than all of them so that you could have multiple Catalogs with different lists of `Product` options.
+ - Add the mechanism to have multiple `Catalogs` with different subsets or lists of `Product` options.
+   - There are a couple different ways you could implement this.
+I think you'd probably need a mapping table.
  - Database and connections
  - Multiple services and/or containers
  - Managing development and production environments, dependencies, etc